vojtechruz/vojtechruzicka-blog/drafts/css-printing/index.md

 It is usually preferred to do as much as possible in CSS, but sometimes using JS may be necessary.

-## Chrome Dev Tools Print Preview
+## Dev Tools Print Preview
 It can be time consuming to open print preview dialog in your browser every time when you want to check how your page looks when printing.

-Fortunately in Chrome Devtools you can easily [switch to view](https://developers.google.com/web/tools/chrome-devtools/css/print-preview), which shows how your page would look like when printing.
+Fortunately in Developer Tools, you can easily emulate how page would look like when printing without triggering he print dialog.

+## Chrome
+In Chrome Devtools the you can [switch to print view](https://developers.google.com/web/tools/chrome-devtools/css/print-preview):
 1. Open your Devtools
 2. Press  or <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>  (or <kbd>⌘</kbd>+<kbd>⇧</kbd>+<kbd>P</kbd> on Mac)
 3. Search for `rendering`